IamCocoDev/DiceStarter/README.md

 and wait for google to open and you can try this project.
 To close that project close the two consoles and finish.

+####  If you want to try checkout?
+You need to use these credentials
+- Card Number: 3711 803032 57522
+- Security Code: 1234
+- Due Date: 11/25
+- Dni: 12345678

+#### If you want to see the Administrator view?
+- User: Administrator
+- Password: admin

 I hope you like it, thank you for your time.
 Attentively DiceStarter Team.

  If you want to contact us.
 These are the channels.

 ## Martin Caime

 - Email: martincaime@gmail.com